Consecutive vs. Concurrent Sentences: All You Need To Know

 For instance, a defendant who commits a bank robbery may be charged with armed robbery and firearm possession at the time of the crime.

 If convicted of both offenses, the judge might order concurrent sentences (for example, three years for armed robbery and five years for using a firearm to commit a crime).
-The defendant would then serve three years for both offenses, rather than three years for armed robbery and five for using the firearm.
+The defendant would then serve a prison sentence of three years for both offenses, rather than three years for armed robbery and five for using the firearm.

 You would be convicted of two crimes if you were convicted of bank robbery and arson (setting fire to something).
 If the judge ordered you to serve the sentences consecutively, you would serve your actual sentence for robbery and then your arson sentence.